tlgbltcn/CodeWars-Kotlin/README.md

 [![CodeWars](https://www.codewars.com/users/tolg/badges/large)](https://www.codewars.com/users/tolg "My Honor Badge")

+In the Far East martial arts, The warriors exercise for the sake of being comfortable and carrying out movements in perfect form.
+They are hitting the gap again and again as if there is a rival in front of them.
+These solo combat exercises, which are done in succession with certain movements and in a certain amount of time (and even with a certain number of breaths), whose scenarios date back centuries, are called kata.

-This repository consists of some solutions to problems in Codewars via Kotlin.
+These solutions are based on that mentality so this repository consists of some solutions to problems in Codewars via Kotlin.
+Exposing yourself to struggling small problems in your daily life prepares you for real and challenging problems.

 The solutions in the repo are for reference only.
-Copying and using them does not benefit the developer.
-Note that, there are multiple ways to solve a problem and these solutions may not be the best solutions.
+Note that, Copying and using them does not benefit the developer.
+Since there are multiple ways to solve a problem, these solutions may not be the best solutions.

-I think it's one of the best ways to learn a programming language and improve your skills.

 My CodeWars profile: [@tolg](https://www.codewars.com/users/tolg)